nutrition

 Why Vitamin D Deficiency Is So Common in PCOS

-There also appears to be a relationship between vitamin D status and insulin sensitivity.
+There also seems to be a relationship between vitamin D status and insulin sensitivity.
 Since insulin resistance is a core driver of PCOS for many women, this connection is worth paying attention to.
 Low vitamin D may contribute to glucose intolerance, which in turn can worsen the hormonal imbalances that make PCOS so hard to manage.

 Why are women with PCOS particularly vulnerable?
 Several factors may be at play:

-• Adipose tissue (body fat) sequesters vitamin D, meaning women carrying more weight — as many with PCOS do — may have lower circulating levels even with adequate sun exposure
+• Adipose tissue (body fat) sequesters vitamin D, meaning women carrying more weight, as many with PCOS do, may have lower circulating levels even with adequate sun exposure

 • Chronic low-grade inflammation, common in PCOS, may affect vitamin D metabolism

-• Sedentary indoor lifestyles, which have become increasingly common, reduce sun exposure — our primary natural source of vitamin D
+• Sedentary indoor lifestyles, which have become increasingly common, reduce sun exposure, our primary natural source of vitamin D

 • Darker skin tones require longer sun exposure to synthesise the same amount of vitamin D, meaning South Asian women may be at particular risk